Oluwatobiloba-The-Analyst/electronics-sales-performance-analysis/README.md

 ### 🏢 5.
 Manufacturer Performance
--Fabrikam, Inc. emerged as the best-performing manufacturer with $7.36M profit, Contoso, Ltd and Adventure Works followed with $5.81M and $4.26M profits respectively.
+-Fabrikam, Inc. emerged as the best-performing manufacturer with $7.36M profit, Contoso, Ltd. and Adventure Works followed with $5.81M and $4.26M profits respectively.
 These manufacturers represent strategic partners whose product quality, pricing, and market appeal strongly influence overall sales success.
 -Underperforming manufacturers included Northwind Traders ($80K) and Litware, Inc. ($1.16M), underlining weak contribution and generating minimal returns compared to leading manufacturers.
 Possible reasons could be weaker product demand, higher costs, limited distribution, or lack of competitive features.
 The company relies heavily on a few key suppliers for profitability, which creates dependency risk.

 ### 🎯 6.
 Promotional Campaign Effectiveness
 -**North America Back-to-School** Promotion generated **$8.6M sales**, with **$4.9M profit** and **North America Holiday Promotion** contributed approximately **$6.7M sales and $3.8M profit** significantly boosting sales.
-This indicates that Seasonal, well-timed and targeted promotions proved highly effective, directly influence customer purchasing behavior, leading to higher revenue and profitability.
+This indicates that seasonal, well-timed, and targeted promotions proved highly effective, directly influencing customer purchasing behavior and leading to higher revenue and profitability.
 -No Discount sales still contributed over $18.3M, showing strong natural demand for products.
 This suggests a strong underlying demand for products even without promotional incentives and reflects brand strength and market positioning, meaning some products can sustain sales with minimal discounting.
 -European Back-to-School Promotion generated the least sales and profit which is less than $2M for both total sales and total profit.
 This indicate either Ineffective marketing execution in that region, or lower seasonal demand compared to North America, or possible cultural/market differences affecting promotional response.